arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 4.06.2021

+Yesterday, [Google LLC v.
+Oracle America Inc.](https://www.oyez.org/cases/2020/18-956) was decided in favor of Google.

+Don't have enough time to write more about it now, maybe I'll add to this later.

 ### 4.05.2021